JaBaconn/JakinWade.github.io/essays/no-mistakes.md

 ## A Newbie's Experience

 Back in 2015, when I just started middle school, I signed up for the school orchestra as a cellist.
 There was an annual event, around April called the "Parade of Orchestras."
-This was an event where middle schools and high schools from all across Oahu would perform.
+This was an event where middle schools and high schools from all across Oahu would perform their personal selection of songs.
 Although this was a non-competitive event, each school would get their performance graded by a few judges.

-Fast forward to April of 2016, I find myself being the only cellist able to perform.
-This is only my first year learning cello!!
+Fast forward to April of 2016, I found myself being the sole cellist in my school orchestra able to perform.
+This was my very first year learning cello!!
 Now I have to solo in front of 200 people?!?
 "Sometimes, you just cannot make mistakes."
 My mother's words echoed throughout my head as I prepared for my first big performance ever.
-Cold sweat starts to form, my hands are freezing but at the same time, sweaty.
+Cold sweat starts to form, my hands were freezing but at the same time, sweaty.
 Feelings I have never felt before running through my body as I prepare to play my first note.

 Thankfully, I managed to compose my self and get in the grove.
 The performace went without a hitch, even scoring us an "Excellent" grading, only second to the highest grading: "Superb".